yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_copy.md

 ## Synopsis

-`COPY` command transfers data between tables and files. `COPY TO` copies from tables to files. `COPY FROM` copies from files to tables. `COPY` outputs the number of rows that were copied.
+Use a `COPY` statement to transfer data between tables and files. `COPY TO` copies from tables to files. `COPY FROM` copies from files to tables. `COPY` outputs the number of rows that were copied.

 ## Syntax